Liisa-Holm-group/ISS_tools/README.md

 1. Examples of DALI output conversion and Pfam assignment can be found in the [tests/README.md](tests/README.md).

-2. Templates for visualization workflows can be found in the [notebooks/](Jupyter Notebooks) (notebooks/demo1.ipynb and notebooks/demo2ipynb).
+2. Templates for visualization workflows can be found in the Jupyter Notebooks (notebooks/demo1.ipynb and notebooks/demo2ipynb).

 ---